Abolitionist-Project/QuantiModo-Personal-Studies-Plugin/README.md

 - Methods: List of apps and devices used to obtain the measurements.
 - Limitations (Optional): Include with any reservations like potentially confouding variables, sampling error, etc
 - Suggestions for further research.

+Walkthrough of User Actions:

+- Creates a Study custom post.
+- Enters a research question like "What affects my mood?" in the title of the post
+- Enters some text description of the study in the post body content
+- Selects an "Examined Variable"
+- Selects "What is predictive of EXAMINED VARIABLE?" or "What does EXAMINED VARIABLE predict?"
+- User presses publish.
+- Study posts are listed on a WP Page Called Studies
+- User click on their study title and excerpt in the Studies page.
+- User is taken to a Study post
+- Study post contains the Research Question (Title) at the top
+- User study post body content is below the title
+- Bar graph containing "Secondary Variable" correlations with the Examined Variable is below the post body content text.
+- If user clicks on a Secondary Variable in the bar graph, a scatterplot and timeline chart pop up